gty3/python_nq/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The project is divided into 4 cells.
+The trades are limited to 1 per second, plotting will fail if otherwise.
+Be sure to use trading hours data The project is divided into 4 cells.

 Cell 1 imports 3 datasets using the [get_range](https://databento.com/docs/api-reference-historical/timeseries/timeseries-get-range?historical=python&live=python) method: